Bilingual-Multicultural

 Language Policy

 In recent years, research has shown that American Sign Language benefits all children regardless of hearing level and, in fact, is promoted as a tool for hearing babies to help them develop language (Hoecker, 2016).
-Evidence has proved from neuroimaging studies that reveal that a baby’s brain “does not discriminate between the signed languages and the spoken languages.
+Evidence has been proved from neuroimaging studies reveal that a baby’s brain “does not discriminate between the signed languages and the spoken languages.
 People discriminate, but not our biological human brain” (Petitto, 2013).

 Professionals need to discuss with parents the critical period of language acquisition for their child’s language development.
 As studies show, the human brain has an optimal period for language acquisition and that optimal period is between the ages of 0-3.